Architecture in Southern Europe and Morocco

 This study abroad program to the Southern Edge of Europe will provide an opportunity for students from all backgrounds to experience the Moorish and Arabic Architecture that has influenced the world from Europe and South America to India and China.
 The evolution of these cities thought time teach us the effect of culture, materiality and natural resources on how people connect, communicate and live.
 We will investigate the influence of cultural and materials trade on the built environment of the two counties and their commonalities and differences.

-Participants will visit culturally rich historic sites in Madrid, Toledo, Granada, Cordoba, Seville in Spain; Fes and Marrakesh in Morocco and Lisbon in Portugal.
+Participants will visit culturally rich historic sites in Barcelona, Madrid, Toledo, Granada, Cordoba, Seville in Spain and Lisbon,Sintra and Porto in Portugal.

-This faculty-lead study abroad program will begin in Madrid.
-Students will then travel to Toledo, Granada, Seville, Cordoba and Tarifa in Spain and then travel to Tangier to travel to Chefchaouen, Fez and Marrakesh in Morocco.
-From Marrakesh the group will fly to Lisbon and visit Sintra and Lisbon.
+This faculty-lead study abroad program will begin in Barcelona.
+Students will then travel to Porto and Lisbon in Portugal and then travel to Spain to visit Seville, Cordoba, Granada and Toledo and Madrid.

 Seville (4 days): Participants will visit the Alcázar of Sevilla, a Royal Palace of Mudéjar architecture and a UNESCO World Heritage site.
 Additionally, participants will visit the Seville Cathedral which is the largest Gothic cathedral in the world and see the tomb of Christopher Columbus.
 Students can also see the Giralda Bell Tower of the Seville Cathedral which was originally the minaret of the mosque but became the church tower later.
 A half-scale replica of this same bell tower was built in the Kansas City Country Club Plaza.

-5 Year Master of Architecture Students will enroll in:
+5 Year Master of Architecture Students who entered KU before AY 2022-2023 will enroll in:

 • Arch 690 Study Abroad (5 Credits)